jordandeklerk/pyloo/README.md

 ## Features

-PyLOO offers a comprehensive suite of tools for Bayesian model evaluation and comparison:
+PyLOO offers a comprehensive suite of tools for Bayesian model selection and comparison:

 ### Core Functionality